 Figure 39 shows an example where a facility measures the quantity of SF_6 used to fill equipment and the default manufacture emission rate.
-The quantity of SF_6 used is measured using weighing scales.
-Alternatively, a facility could report the quantity of SF_6 used based on the invoiced quantity of SF_6 received during the reporting period.
+The quantity of SF_6 used can be measured using weighing scales or based on the invoiced quantity of SF_6 received during the reporting period.
+The quantity shall also include the quantity of SF_6 leaked during maintenance and servicing.